arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Typesofresearchevidence/Approachestoresearchintolearningandteaching/Whichapproachestoresearchhavelearningastheirsubjectmatter/Whatisthesubjectmatterofqualitativeresearch/index.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "What is the subject matter of qualitative research?
+title: 'What is the subject matter of qualitative research? '
-"
-nav_order: Whatisthesubjectmatterofqualitativeresearch
-has_children: false
 ---
 # What is the subject matter of qualitative research?